ft/ufw/doc/pages/devel.md

 targets the application supports.
 Like the `posix/native` build we used earlier.

-`mmh` is most powerful when used with portable libraries, so their codebases can be exercised by as make toolchains, target, buildconfigs, and tools as possible.
+`mmh` is most powerful when used with portable libraries, so their codebases can be exercised by as many toolchains, target, buildconfigs, and tools as possible.
 To take a look at this, we will create another tiny example.
 First our library code: